Soroptimist International Foundation

 Project Types: Recent successful projects include:

-- Digital literacy workshops and training programs
+- Digital literacy workshops and training programmes

 - Vocational skills training (tailoring, baking, computer literacy)

-- Educational access programs for out-of-school girls
+- Educational access programmes for out-of-school girls

 - Infrastructure development (sports centres)